Cross Bay Lake

 Cook County, MinnesotaLimited DataMesotrophic

-Mesotrophic conditions dominate at Cross Bay Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
+A TSI near 49 places Cross Bay Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Cross Bay Lake sits at rank 89 of 128 in Cook County, in the lower half of the local distribution.
+Within Cook County's 128 graded lakes, Cross Bay Lake ranks 89 — below the local median, though not at the bottom.

-Cross Bay Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
+No invasive species are currently listed at Cross Bay Lake — the lake remains off the Minnesota infested-waters roster.
 The state fisheries records do not list documented species for Cross Bay Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
-No formal public access is documented at Cross Bay Lake — most use is by shoreline residents and their guests.
+The lake lacks a documented public access point, so visitor use is limited.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-08-22.
 Grade methodology: LakeGrade methodology.